Bramelvix/Towny/README.md

 ### Mac OS

-Running the game on Mac requires you to put `-XstartOnFirstThread -Djava.awt.headless=true` in the VM options in your launch config.
+Running the game on Mac requires you to put `-XstartOnFirstThread -Djava.awt.headless=true` in the JVM options in your launch config.

 ## TODO